Indications for: EMEND INJECTION

-In combination with other antiemetic agents to prevent acute and delayed nausea and vomiting associated with initial and repeat courses of moderately to highly emetogenic cancer chemotherapy, including high-dose cisplatin.
+In combination with other antiemetic agents, in patients ≥6mos of age for prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately to highly emetogenic cancer chemotherapy, including high-dose cisplatin.

 ≥18yrs: Give with corticosteroid and 5-HT3 antagonist (see full labeling).
 Administer approx. 30mins prior to chemotherapy.
 150mg IV over 20–30mins on Day 1.